solana-labs/solana/docs/src/running-validator/restart-cluster.md

 solana-ledger-tool -l ledger latest-optimistic-slots
 ```

-In Solana 1.13 or less, the latest optimistically confirmed can be found by looking for the more recent occurence of
+In Solana 1.13 or less, the latest optimistically confirmed can be found by looking for the more recent occurrence of
 [this](https://github.com/solana-labs/solana/blob/0264147d42d506fb888f5c4c021a998e231a3e74/core/src/optimistic_confirmation_verifier.rs#L71)
 metrics datapoint.